How To Clean and Disinfect a Mattress Like a Pro

 How to clean blood out of a mattress

-Blood can be a tricky stain to remove, because once it sets, it’s hard to get out.
-Always use cold water when treating blood stains, because hot water will lock the stain into the fabric.
-Use a microfiber cloth to apply cold water to the stain and blot as much of the blood up as possible.
+Blood is tricky because it sets.
+Always use cold water — hot water locks the stain into the fabric.
+Apply cold water with a microfiber cloth and blot up as much as possible.

-Next, apply a small amount of hydrogen peroxide and let it go to work on the stain.
-Once it has stopped fizzing, blot it up with a clean, dry cloth.
-Repeat if the stain is still visible.
+Next, apply a small amount of hydrogen peroxide and let it fizz to work on the stain; once it stops, blot with a clean dry cloth.
+Repeat if needed.
+(Test on a hidden area first — peroxide can lighten colored ticking.)

-Then make a paste of baking soda and cold water or hydrogen peroxide and apply it to the stain.
-Let it sit for half an hour before cleaning with a damp cloth.
+Then make a paste of baking soda and cold water (or hydrogen peroxide), apply to the stain, let it sit 30 minutes, and clean off with a damp cloth.

-Pro Tip: Meat tenderizer makes a great blood remover.
-Simply use it instead of baking soda to make a paste with cold water and apply it to the stain.
+Pro Tip: meat tenderizer makes a great blood remover — use it like the baking soda, made into a paste with cold water.
+The enzymes break down the proteins in blood.

 How to clean a wet mattress

-If your mattress got wet in a flood, it’s probably beyond saving.
-Flood water is almost always contaminated with the sort of nasties you really don’t want to sleep on, and could even turn your mattress into a biohazard.
-If your mattress was flooded, it’s safer for you and your family to throw it away.
+If the mattress got wet in a flood, it’s probably beyond saving.
+Flood water is typically contaminated and can turn a mattress into a biohazard — for your family’s safety, throw a flood-soaked mattress away.

 In conclusion